syt1209/notebook.github.io/dataManagement.md

 * **What is metadata?**

-    _Structured information that describes, explains, locates, orotherwise makes it easier to retrieve, use, or manage an information resource._
+    _Structured information that describes, explains, locates, or otherwise makes it easier to retrieve, use, or manage an information resource._

 * **Why is metadata important?**